Loss and decoherence at the quantum Hall - superconductor interface

-Sweeping the gate voltage $V_{G}$ on top of the QH plateau tunes the momentum difference between the interfering CAES and produces a fluctuating pattern of $R_d(V_G)$~\cite{Zhao2020}.
-In contrast, $R_d$ of a normal contact remains zero on plateau (Fig.~\ref{S1}).
-Due to disorder, these interference patterns are stochastic and resemble the universal conductance fluctuations~\cite{https://doi.org/10.48550/arxiv.2103.06722,https://doi.org/10.48550/arxiv.2201.00273}.
-Throughout the paper we analyze the statistical properties of these patterns.
-We further convert $R_d$ into the Andreev conversion efficiency, $P_{eh}$.
-This quantity is defined as $P_{eh}=P_e-P_h$, where $P_e$ ($P_h$) is the probability of an electron (or a hole) being emitted downstream of the superconductor.
+{We further convert $R_d$ into the difference between the probabilities of normal and Andreev reflections, $P_{eh} \equiv P_e-P_h$, where $P_e$ ($P_h$) is the probability of an electron (or a hole) to be emitted downstream of the superconductor.
 It is straightforward to show that $P_{eh}=R_d/(R_d+R_H)$, where $R_H$ is the Hall resistance~\cite{Zhao2020}.
-To qualitatively understand this formula, note that the extreme values of $R_d$ would be reached either for the pure electron reflection ($P_e=1$, $P_h=0$ and $R_d=\infty$, the interface is effectively fully opaque), or for perfect Andreev conversion ($P_e=0$, $P_h=1$, $R_d=-R_H/2$, a Cooper pair is transferred across the interface per incoming electron).
-We therefore expect that the distribution of $R_d$ should be skewed toward positive resistances.
+Note that the extreme values of $R_d$ are reached either for the pure electron reflection ($P_e=1$, $P_h=0$ and $R_d=\infty$, the interface is effectively fully opaque), or for perfect Andreev conversion ($P_e=0$, $P_h=1$, $R_d=-R_H/2$, a Cooper pair is transferred across the interface per incoming electron).
+We therefore expect that the distribution of $R_d$ should be skewed toward positive resistances.}

-Indeed, we can observe this skewness by studying an imbalance between the maximum and minimum values of the downstream resistance, $R_{max}$ and $R_{min}$.
-While the amount of statistical information for a given $R_d(V_G)$ trace is limited, we can supplement it by sweeping the magnetic field: the field changes the vortex configuration every few mT, resulting in a completely different fluctuations pattern vs. $V_G$~\cite{Zhao2020}.
-We therefore extract $R_{max}$ and $R_{min}$ by sweeping the gate voltage at a given magnetic field; the resulting $R_{max}$ and $R_{min}$ are then plotted as a function of $B$.
-The left panel of Fig.~1c shows $R_{max}$ and $R_{min}$ measured for the shorter interface ($L=0.5 \mu$m) in a range corresponding to the filling factor of $\nu=2$.
+{Indeed, this skewness can be observed by studying an imbalance between the maximum and minimum values of the downstream resistance $R_d (V_G)$.
+We extract these quantities in the $V_G$ range corresponding to the $\nu=2$ plateau for a given field and then plot $R_{max}$ and $R_{min}$ as a function of $B$ in Fig.~1c.
+The field changes the vortex configuration every few mT~\cite{Zhao2020}, thereby allowing us to sample multiple different patterns of $R_d(V_G)$.
 The data clearly shows that $R_{max}$ is on average larger than $|R_{min}|$.
-The apparent imbalance between electrons and holes is eliminated by plotting the maximum and minimum of the converted $P_{eh}$ in the right panel of Fig.~1c.
-It shows that the probabilities of an electron or a hole being emitted downstream ($P_e$ and $P_h$) are very similar.
-(See Fig.~\ref{S3} for the similar result measured in another device.)
-From now on, we present $P_{eh}$ in lieu of $R_d$.
+The apparent imbalance between electrons and holes is eliminated by converting $R_d$ to $P_{eh}$ in Fig.~1c.
+(See Fig.~{S3} in \cite{supp} for the similar result measured in another device.)
+We conclude that the probabilities of an electron or a hole being emitted downstream ($P_e$ and $P_h$) are very similar.
+From now on, we present $P_{eh}$ in lieu of $R_d$. }